-ncfe. in Subject name Highlands College
+ncte. in Subject name n Subject name here

 Unit No. / Title

 Assessment No. This work assesses:

 Issue Date: Due Date:

-In this assignment, you will [continue writing vocational/technical scenario]:
+In this assignment, y In this assignment, you will [continue writing vocational/technical scenario]:

 nt you are also required unication skills/ mathe

 Learning Outcome 1 : The learner will

 Task 1:

 Task details Image here [visual reinforcement to aid readability of assignment]

-You must/ should/ co ould produce the follow ving evidence:
+You must/ should/ c ould produce the follow wing evidence:

-✓ A written report ✓ A presentation ✓ A practical ass

-- √ These are just examples [delete as appropriate]

-Learning Outcome 2: The learner will

-Task 2: Delete if necessary

-Task details Delete if ne Image here

-You must/ should/ cou ld produce the followin g evidence:

-✓ A written report ✓ A presentation ✓ A practical asses ✓ These are just ex sment camples [delete as appro priate]
+✓ A written report ✓ A presentation 1

-Learning Outcome 3: The learner will

-Task 3: Delete if neces

-Task details Delete if ne Image here

-You must/ should/ could produce the following evidence:

-✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate]
+- A practical assessment - √ These are just examples [delete as appropriate]

-Grading Descriptors Pass Merit Distinction
+Learning Outcome 2: The learner will Task 2: Delete if necessary Task details Delete if necessary Image here You must/ should/ could produce the following evidence: You must/ should/ coul d produce the followi ng evidence: ✓ A written report ✓ A presentation ✓ A practical assess ✓ These are just ex sment amples [delete as appr opriate] Learning Outcome 3: The learner will Task 3: Delete if necess Task details Delete if necessary Image here You must/ should/ coul d produce the followi ng evidence: ✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate] Grading Descriptors Pass Pass Merit Distinction .
+455 D 13 ncfe.
+Progression Qualification in Subject name here